Need to know

 If your home has reverse-cycle air conditioning installed, or you are a homeowner and you have the money available to get it installed, we have great news.
 Air con is by far the cheapest heating appliance to run.

-Our estimates show that running a reverse-cycle air conditioner for the entire year will only cost a little more than running an electric heater for just three months over winter.
+Our estimates show that running a reverse-cycle air conditioner for the entire year can cost less than running an electric heater for just three months over winter.

 But (and it's a big but), if you don't already have it installed, the upfront cost of air conditioning is much, much higher.
 You'll also need to factor in installation time before you can bask in the warmth of your AC.

-Running a reverse-cycle air conditioner for the entire year will only cost a little more than running an electric heater for just three months over winter
+Running a reverse-cycle air conditioner for the entire year can cost less than running an electric heater for just three months over winter

 "For a typical freestanding house, the cost can easily reach $10,000 or more, depending on the size and type of system you choose.
 For a large or multi-floor home, you're looking at $15,000 or more."